S. H. Raza

 Sayed Haider Raza (22 February 1922 – 23 July 2016) was an Indian painter who lived and worked in France for most of his career.
-Born on 22 February 1922 in Kakkaiya (District Mandla), Central Provinces, British India (present-day Madhya Pradesh), Raza moved to France in 1950, marrying the French artist Janine Mongillat in 1959.
-Following her death from cancer in 2002, Raza returned to India in 2010, where he would live until his death on 28 July 2016.
+He moved to France in 1950, marrying the French artist Janine Mongillat in 1959.
+Following her death from cancer in 2002, Raza returned to India in 2010, where he would live until his death.

 Having maintained strong ties with India throughout his career, Raza was an acclaimed for his art both there and in France.
 He was awarded the Padma Shri in 1981, Fellowship of the Lalit Kala Academi in 1984, Padma Bhushan in 2007, and Padma Vibhushan in 2013.
 He was conferred with the Commandeur de la Légion d'honneur (Legion of Honour) on 14 July 2015.

 His seminal work Saurashtra sold for ₹16.42 crore ($3,486,965) at a Christie's auction in 2010.

 Early life and education

 Sayed Haider Raza was born in Kakkaiya, Mandla district, Madhya Pradesh, to Sayed Mohammed Razi, the Deputy Forest Ranger of the district and Tahira Begum.
 It was here where he spent his early years, completed primary education, and took to drawing at the age of 12.
 He moved to Damoh (also in Madhya Pradesh) at 13; where he completed his high school education from Government High School, Damoh.

 After high school, he studied further at the Nagpur School of Art, Nagpur (1939–43), followed by Sir J. J. School of Art, Mumbai (1943–47), before moving to France in October 1950 to study at the École Nationale supérieure des Beaux-Arts (ENSB-A), Paris (1950-1953) on a Government of France scholarship.
 After his studies, he traveled across Europe, and continued to live and exhibit his work in Paris.
 He was later awarded the Prix de la critique in Paris in 1956, becoming the first non-French artist to receive the honor.